NeoGeographyToolkit/StereoPipeline/docs/tools/cam_test.rst

     Add to each integer pixel this offset (in x and y) when sampling the image.
 Sampling at non-integer location may make testing more thorough.

+--single-pixel <double double (default: nan nan)>
+    Instead of sampling pixels from the image use only this pixel.

+--print-per-pixel-results
+    Print the results at each pixel.

 --enable-correct-velocity-aberration
     Turn on velocity aberration correction for Optical Bar and